You asked, we answered

 What Is Pet Daycare Operations Coverage?

 The base policy will exclude any pet daycare operations unless you select this coverage.
 We consider pet daycare to be businesses that take clients pets to any private location, or facility, that you—the insured—may own or rent.
 If daycare is provided at an employee’s home, a premium will be charged for the daycare location and employee.
-There can be no more than 10 pets at any one time and no more than four pets staying over on a single night.
+There can be no more than 10 pets at any one time and no more than five pets staying over on a single night.

 What Is Pet Groomers Professional Liability?